wjakob/nanobind/docs/faq.rst

 -----------------------------------------------------

-Stable ABI extensions are convenient because they can be reused across Python versions, but this unfortunately only works on Python 3.12 and newer.
+Stable ABI extensions are convenient because they can be reused across Python versions, but in the linked build modes this only works on Python 3.12 and newer.
 Nanobind crucially depends on several `features
 <https://docs.python.org/3/whatsnew/3.12.html#c-api-changes>`__ that were added
 in version 3.12 (specifically, ``PyType_FromMetaclass()`` and limited API bindings of the vector call protocol).

+:ref:`Split mode <split-mode>` drops the floor to Python 3.10: the parts of nanobind that need those interfaces then live in a backend module that is built per Python version, and only the extension itself must stay within the limited API.

 Policy on Clang-Tidy, ``-Wpedantic``, etc.
 ------------------------------------------